American Express Platinum is now a credit card – should existing cardholders switch?

 Links on Head for Points may pay us an affiliate commission.
 A list of partners is here.

 If you didn’t read our article on the new American Express Platinum sign-up bonus yesterday – a crazy 60,000 Membership Rewards points plus a £200 Amex Travel statement credit – you might have missed the part about The Platinum Card becoming a credit card.

 Slightly confusingly, Amex decided to announce the swap on the same day that it announced the new sign-up bonus which meant that the news may have passed you by.

-The card has a representative APR of 437.9% including the annual fee.
-The representative APR when you make purchases on the card is 25.7%.
+The representative APR is 464.4% variable, including the annual fee.
+The representative APR on purchases is 29.7% variable.